m-weigand/ccd_tools/docs/doc/introduction.rst

 which allows various analysis and postprocessing steps to be applied on inversion results.
 This includes filtering and plotting routines.

-Within this documentation, the term "Debye decomposition tools" referes to the ready-to-use distribution of the decomposition tools.
+Within this documentation, the term "Cole-Cole decomposition tools" referes to the ready-to-use distribution of the decomposition tools.
 This distribution is composed of two python subprojects: *geccoinv* and *dd_interfaces*. *geccoinv* contains the multi-dimensional inversion framework used for the decomposition process, while *dd_interfaces* includes the forward formulation of the